postyou/contao-webp-bundle/README.md

  * `imagick`
  * `gmagick`

- If none of the libraries is available the image is returned in jpg format.
+ If none of the libraries is available the image is returned in default format.

 ## Usage